The Keeping Room: Production

 The film was first announced in October 2012.
 Hart's script was inspired by her learning that her friends had two skeletons dating from the Civil War in their backyards and wondering how they got there.
 Initially the film was to star Olivia Wilde; she later left and was replaced by Brit Marling.
 Sam Worthington rounded out the cast in April 2013.

 Filming

 Principal photography began in June 2013 in Bucharest, Romania, and ended on July 18, 2013.

 Reception

 The Keeping Room received mixed to positive reviews.
 As of June 2020, the film holds a 75% approval rating on Rotten Tomatoes, based on 83 reviews with an average rating of 6.45/10.
-The website's critics consensus states: "Aided by its spare setting and committed performances, The Keeping Room is just fascinatingly off-kilter enough to overcome its frustrating stumbles."
+The website's critics consensus states: "Aided by its sparse setting and committed performances, The Keeping Room is just fascinatingly off-kilter enough to overcome its frustrating stumbles."
 On Metacritic, it has a score of 58 out of 100, based on 21 critics' reviews, indicating "mixed or average reviews".